Al-Hussein-96/news_feed/README.md

 - LiveData
 - View Binding

-if I have enough time I can do it with the following Architecture Components with (Kotlin):
+if I have <b> enough time </b> I can do it with the following Architecture Components with (Kotlin):
 - ViewModel
 - LiveData
 - View Binding & data Binding